Redefining how government procures software

 Traditional government procurement was designed for large, predictable projects — multiyear contracts scoped upfront, evaluated on the strength of written proposals.
 That worked when requirements were stable.
 It didn’t work for software, where the most important decisions emerge through iteration and user feedback.

 The mismatch showed up everywhere.
 Agencies couldn’t evaluate whether a vendor could actually deliver agile software — only whether they could describe it convincingly in a proposal.
 Requirements locked in at the start of a contract couldn’t adapt as user needs evolved.
-And by the time working software was delivered — if it was delivered — it often no longer matched what users needed.
+By the time working software was delivered — if it was delivered — it often no longer matched what users needed.

 The result was billions of dollars in failed or underperforming technology investments.
 But the problem wasn’t that agencies wanted to keep doing things the old way.
 There was simply no proven approach for how to run an agile acquisition within government — from market research through evaluation, award, and delivery.